 - Don Quijote by Emma Frankland and Keir Cooper, developed at CPT, selected for the prestigious British Council Showcase 2013, and programmed as the headline show in our Hard to Resist: short, sharp festival of protest in January 2014.

 - No Milk for the Foxes, in a co-production with Beats + Elements, headlined our May 2015 festival ‘The State We’re In’.
 Its successful three-week run raised provoking questions about class representation in theatre – and beyond.

 - Licensed to Ill – our co-production, with Adam El Hagar and Simon Maeder, of the Beastie Boys-themed hiphop theatre event sold out over four weeks in December 2015.

 - ‘Whose London Is It Anyway?’ – CPT’s hugely successful January 2016 festival exploring regeneration and the London housing crisis

-In 2014-15, we celebrated our twentieth birthday with a year-long strand of work under the [email protected] banner.
-As part of that, we fundraised towards the launch of the People’s Theatre Award, an all-new commission for projects that best combine innovation with popular appeal.
-The winning project, Emily Lim and Gameshow’s Grown Up, was scratched at CPT in March 2016 and will premiere this autumn.
+In 2014-15, we celebrated our twentieth birthday with a year-long strand of work under the [email protected] banner – including the launch of the People’s Theatre Award, an all-new commission for projects that best combine innovation with popular appeal.
+The winning project, Emily Lim and Gameshow’s Grown Up, premiered at CPT in autumn 2016.